caglartoklu/shotlast/README.rst

     activate
     cd /path/to/shotlast_source_dir
     pip install -r requirements.txt

-    # the following lines are optional.
-    # these are required for code quality, packing, etc
-    pip install pyinstaller  # makepile uses this. pip install rst2html5  # makepile uses this.

 makepile can also use `cloc <https://github.com/AlDanial/cloc>`_ to count the lines in the project.